 For many people one of life’s #brilliantmoments is when they get engaged.
-For me it was made extra special by my boyfriend’s excellent choice of Scottish location.
-So, in the run up to Valentine’s Day I thought I’d see where some of my VisitScotland colleagues answered that all important question.
-As you can see, it looks like romantic outdoor locations are very in vogue this season!
+For me it was made extra special by my boyfriend’s excellent choice of Scottish location, so I thought I’d see where some of my VisitScotland colleagues answered that all important question.
+As you can see, it looks like romantic outdoor locations are very in vogue in Scotland!

 The castle proposal: Miriam’s ruin with a view